Prachi9506/Focus-beta-Focus/README.md

 ### Sites Still Loading?
 1. Make sure you entered the correct domain (e.g., youtube.com not www.youtube.com)
-2. Clear your browser cache and cookies
-3. Check if you have other extensions that might interfere

 ### Timer Not Working?
 1. Ensure Chrome allows notifications from the extension